GeertvanGeest/dirHap/README.md

 bedtools intersect -F 1 -abam alignment.bam -b regions.bed > alignment.intsc.bam
 ```

-Haplocounter works with a specific sample, on a specific region.
+Haplocounter works with a specified sample, on a specified region.
 A vcf file denotes the SNPs used for haplotyping.

 Here's the usage: